timklapdor/uimagine-website/_events/lunch-and-learn-learning-analytics.md

 promotional-text: These short workshops provide a quick introduction to some of the learning analytics tools available to CSU staff to help inform their teaching.
 Come along.
 Bring your lunch, and learn.
-post-mortem-text: 'These short workshops provided a quick introduction to some of the learning analytics tools available to CSU staff to help inform their teaching.
-These short sessions allowed staff to bring their lunch along and learn.'
+post-mortem-text: These short workshops provided a quick introduction to some of the learning analytics tools available to CSU staff to help inform their teaching.
+These short sessions allowed staff to bring their lunch along and learn.
 program: ''
 date-start: 2018-06-25 02:00:00 +0000
 date-finish: 2018-06-29 03:00:00 +0000